mlibrary/blogs.lib/modules/contrib/scheduler/README.md

 [![Build Status](https://travis-ci.org/jonathan1055/scheduler.svg?branch=8.x-1.x)](https://travis-ci.org/jonathan1055/scheduler)

-Scheduler gives content editors the ability to schedule nodes to be published and unpublished at specified dates and times in the future.
+Scheduler gives website editors the ability to schedule content to be published and unpublished at specified dates and times in the future.

-Scheduler provides hooks and events for third-party modules to interact with the processing during node edit and during cron publishing and unpublishing.
+Scheduler provides hooks and events for third-party modules to interact with the process during content editing and during cron publishing and unpublishing.

-For a fuller description of the module, visit the [project page on Drupal.org](https://drupal.org/project/scheduler)
+A plugin system allows support for any Drupal entity type that has the concept of a 'published' status.
+As at Scheduler version 2.0 Node content, Media entities, Commerce Products and Taxonomy Terms are supported.

 ## Requirements

- * Scheduler uses the following Drupal 8 Core components:
-     Actions, Datetime, Field, Node, Text, Filter, User, System, Views.
+ * Scheduler uses the following Drupal 8 Core components: Actions, Datetime, Field, Node, Text, Filter, User, System, Views.

  * There are no special requirements outside core.